taralexandra/WebPioneersProject/README.md

 I decided to do a project that I have wanted to do for a long time.
 It is a one page site where I will try to practice my knowledge of HTML and CSS and complete it as I progress.

-:blond_haired_person:  It's a project I want to do, too, to think about something else in a not very fun moment.
+:blond_haired_woman:  It's a project I want to do, too, to think about something else in a not very fun moment.

 ## The details of this fun project :writing_hand: